Dr Sourit Bhattacharya

 Sourit has examined an M.Phil. dissertation at Centre for Studies in Social Sciences, Calcutta, and, for a brief period in IIT Roorkee, supervised three Ph.D. theses on Dalit Literature, Toxicity and Postcolonial Literature, and Magical Realism in South Asia.
 He currently supervises three PhD stduents at Glasgow and serves on the Academic Progress Review and viva committees at Glasgow.

 Deputy Convenor, 2B: Writing and Text, University of Glasgow

 Early Career training at Academic Career and Employability of Warwick’s Institute of Advanced Study (completed, Mar 2018)

-Peer Reviewer of Journals
+Peer Reviewer of Journals and Books

 - Mosaic: An Interdisciplinary Critical Journal

 - Exchanges: The Interdisciplinary Research Journal